TV Guide Award: 1999–2001

 The TV Guide Award was revived in 1999.
 Categories included traditional awards like Favorite Actor in a Comedy, Favorite Actor in a Drama Series, Favorite Star in a New Series, Favorite Drama Series, and Favorite Comedy Series, to more off-beat categories which differed by year and are listed below.
 The winners were voted on by readers via magazine ballots and on-line voting.
 Each of these three award ceremonies were broadcast on Fox.
-The first award ceremony was televised on February 24, 1999 with 1.2 million fans voting.
-The second ceremony was aired on March 6, 2000, with 1.6 million fans voting.
-The third and final ceremony was aired on February 24, 2001, with 1.5 million fans voting, at which point the award was discontinued.
+The first award ceremony was televised on February 1, 1999 with 1.2 million fans voting.
+The second ceremony was aired on March 5, 2000, with 1.6 million fans voting.
+The third and final ceremony was aired on March 7, 2001, with 1.5 million fans voting, at which point the award was discontinued.

-Among the winners were David Duchovny, Tim Allen, Roma Downey, Jenna Elfman, David James Elliott, Martin Sheen, Bette Midler, Regis Philbin, Sean Hayes, and Noah Wyle.
+Among the winners were Melina Kanakaredes, David Duchovny, Tim Allen, Roma Downey, Jenna Elfman, David James Elliott, Martin Sheen, Bette Midler, Regis Philbin, Sean Hayes, and Noah Wyle.